+Temporary Right Shoulder Closures are allowed at all times.
 Long term right shoulder closures in accordance with the Maintenance of Traffic details shown on the Plans may be used to create staging areas to complete work not over travel lanes (excluding over the median).
 The Contractor shall install signs, drums, work zone crash cushions, and temporary concrete barrier to create staging areas.
-All maintenance of traffic control devices including concrete barrier and work zone crash cushions shall immediately be removed from the shoulder once work ins complete as determined by the Resident.
+All maintenance of traffic control devices including concrete barrier and work zone crash cushions shall immediately be removed from the shoulder once work is complete as determined by the Resident.
+No inside left shoulder closures will be allowed.